netiazhevskyi/coordinates-test-application/README.md

 - Application implements N-tier architecture and consists of DAO, service and controllers layers.
 - it implements Authorization/Authentication procedures for result endpoints.
-- You have use Postman or similar applications to be able to send request to "/register" and "/login" endpoints.
-Besides, Authorization/Authentication controllers, this application has 2 endpoints:
+This application has 2 endpoints:
 - "/search" endpoint allows to save and return coordinates entered in the request.
 You must enter your request in the following format:
 "localhost:8080/search?format=json&housenumber=<ENTER HOUSER NUMBER>&streetname=<ENTER STREET>&city=<ENTER CITY>"